AndreasBriese/breeze/README.md

 The init() function takes a wide range of input types to processes an uint64-Array that is delivered to the seedr() function.

-- int, uint8/16/32/64, int8/16/32/64 is typecasted and copied directly to l.seed
+- int, uint8/16/32/64, int8/16/32/64 is typecasted and copied directly to seedr()
-- float32/64 are bitwise upshifted by 8/11 bits and copied to l.seed
+- float32/64 are bitwise upshifted by 8/11 bits and feeded to seedr()
-- string/[]byte is processed by sipHash's (see sipHash.go) compression function
+- string/[]byte is processed by sipHash's (see sipHash.go) compression function returning two uint64

 **2) Initialization**